Usdz File Format Specification

 Layout - Alignment and the Default Layer

-Therefore we require that each file begin on a 64 byte alignment within the archive.
+Therefore we require that each file begin on a 64 byte alignment within the package.
 Fortunately, the zip format gives us a variable sized field in each file's header section that we can appropriate to this purpose.
 Unfortunately, off-the-shelf zip tools do not allow specification of padding or alignment for zipped content, so USD will need to provide its own wrapping of the core zip API's, and its own packaging tool that uses them.

 Default Layer and defaultLayer.usd